Welcome from the Chief

 Education

-Education has been a longtime priority for the section with faculty winning department and university level education awards.
-Residents are an integral part of the PICU team and residents from pediatrics, medicine-pediatrics, pediatric neurology, and emergency medicine rotate throughout the PICU.
-The pediatric critical care fellowship program has been training intensivists since 1990 and has graduates practicing throughout the US.
-Areas of education focus include high fidelity simulation, improving resident education and resuscitation education.
+Education has been a longtime priority for the section in building knowledge and developing effective teachers.
+Faculty within the section have been recognized within the department and college of medicine with education accolades and awards.
+Residents and advanced practice nurses are an integral part of the PICU team and residents from pediatrics, medicine-pediatrics, pediatric neurology, and emergency medicine rotate throughout the PICU.
+The pediatric critical care fellowship program has trained intensivists since 1990 and has graduates practicing throughout the US and Canada.
+Areas of education focus include high-fidelity simulation, improving resident education, wellness/work-life balance and resuscitation education.

 Service and Leadership

-Our faculty are not just excellent clinicians, investigators, and educators, but also serve as leaders in the Department of Pediatrics and Arkansas Children’s Hospital.
-They have a long history of leadership at the national level in professional organizations including the American Academy of Pediatrics, Society of Critical Care Medicine, and American Heart Association.
+Our faculty are excellent clinicians, investigators, and educators and serve as leaders in the Department of Pediatrics and Arkansas Children’s Hospital.
+They have a long history of leadership at the national level in professional organizations, including the American Academy of Pediatrics, Society of Critical Care Medicine, Society of Pediatric Sedation, Pediatric Acute Lung Injury and Sepsis Investigators Network and American Heart Association.

-But most of all, they are kind, caring individuals who are passionate about delivering state of the art care for children.
-We strive for those values to come through while training the next generation of health care professionals and searching for better ways to deliver that care.
-I am very proud of this very dedicated group of individuals from diverse backgrounds.
-Thank you for taking the time for learn more about our team.
+But most importantly, they are kind, caring individuals who are passionate about delivering state-of-the-art care for children.
+We strive for those values to come through while training the next generation of healthcare professionals and searching for better ways to deliver that care.
+I am very proud of this highly dedicated group of individuals from diverse backgrounds.
+Thank you for taking the time to learn more about our team.

 Sincerely,